syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Vertical Line

-The vertical line in the trackball is visible when you initialize the TrackBallBehavior.If you want to collapse the visibility of the trackball line then you have to set ShowLine to false.
+The vertical line in the trackball is visible when you initialize the TrackBallBehavior.If you want to collapse the visibility of the trackball line, then you have to set ShowLine to false.

-The following code snippet illustrates the collapsing the visibility of trackball line.
+The following code snippet explains how to collapse the visibility of trackball line.

 {% tabs %}